orlagh-sweeney/the-big-review/README.md

 - [Chrome DevTools](https://developer.chrome.com/docs/devtools/): this was used throughout the project to check responsiveness and debug.
 - [W3C Markup Validator](https://validator.w3.org/): this was used throughout the project to validate HTML code.
 - [W3C CSS Validator](https://jigsaw.w3.org/css-validator/): this was used throughout the project to validate CSS code.
+- [CI Python Linter](https://pep8ci.herokuapp.com/): this was used to validate python code.
+- [JSHint](https://jshint.com/): this was used to validate Javascript code.
 - [Responsive Design Checker](https://www.responsivedesignchecker.com/): this was used to check responsiveness on various device sizes.
 - [Am I Respsonsive?](https://ui.dev/amiresponsive): this was used to create an image to show how the site looks on different device sizes for this README file.